 Early birds might have snagged the best jobs already, but not all of them will stick it out so keep an eye open for vacancies.
 Here are some ideas about places to look.

-3. Don’t be tempted by credit.
 Until you’ve got your expenses management down to a fine art, stay clear of credit cards.
 Even the strongest-willed people get tempted by the thought of ‘free’ money and it’s incredibly easy to slip into a cycle of debt where you’re struggling to pay off the minimum on your card and also feed yourself.
-Trust us, just say ‘no’ to credit cards, store credit cards and anything that is being sold as free cash.
+Trust me, just say ‘no’ to credit cards – store credit cards and anything that is being sold as free cash.

-7. Ignore what everyone else is spending.
-Finally, the hardest rule of all.
-If you’ve made a budget or at least set some rules for yourself about what you’re going to spend your money on, don’t let FOMO be the reason to blow it.
+Finally, the hardest rule of all – If you’ve made a budget or at least set some rules for yourself about what you’re going to spend your money on, don’t let FOMO be the reason to blow it.
 When you see the same people hitting the town hard each weekend, or going on routine spending sprees, there’s usually something going on behind the scenes.
 Maybe they’re racking up huge amounts of debt, or perhaps they’re living off baked beans and rice cakes (not a recommended combination).
 The important thing is to pay attention to your own wallet and pace yourself appropriately.